gchure/phd/_site/docs/src/chapter_03/section_05_DNA_mutants.md

 magnitude of this disagreement also depends on the choice of the fitting strain (see supplemental Chapter 7).

-Mutations Y17I and Q18A both weaken the affinity of the repressor to the DNA relative to the wild type strain with binding energies of
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mutations Y17I and Q18A both weaken the affinity of the repressor to the DNA relative to the wild type strain with binding energies of
 $-9.9 ^{+0.1}_{-0.1}\, k_BT$ and $-11.0^{+0.1}_{-0.1}\, k_BT$,
 respectively.
 Here we report the median of the inferred posterior